MainKarl/Creatable/README.md

 ## Installation

+First hand, you need [nodejs](https://nodejs.org/en) to run the application.

 To install the application go into the folder Code/Web/creatable and run the install.bat file.
 Alternatively, these commands must be executed:

 ```shell